- What is Amniotic Fluid?

-Following methods can be used to detect oligohydramniosis.
+Following methods can be used to detect oligohydramnios.

-- Ultrasound: The best and first diagnosis for oligohydramnios is an ultrasound scan.
+- Ultrasound Scans: The best and first diagnosis for oligohydramnios is an ultrasound scan.
 During the ultrasound, the amniotic fluid volume is measured in four various parts of your uterus, and then all the four values are put together to regulate the amniotic fluid index or the AFI.
 Also, the kidneys and bladder of the baby are assessed to look for any anomalies.
-The ultrasound diagnosis also includes the assessment of the baby’s growth which is done by measuring abdominal circumference, head circumference and the femur length.
+The ultrasound diagnosis also includes the assessment of the baby’s growth which is done by measuring the abdominal circumference, head circumference, and the femur length.

 - Amniotic Fluid Index (AFI): AFI is measured through ultrasonography and is a widespread and safe test.
 This test helps your doctor to determine the volume of amniotic fluid in your uterus.